lkcozy/code-notes/notes/docker/docker.md

 Learn to build and deploy your distributed applications easily to the cloud with Docker

+- [How to clean your Docker data](https://dockerwebdev.com/tutorials/clean-up-docker/): Docker makes no configuration changes to your system … but it can use a significant volume of disk space.
+Fortunately, Docker allows you to reclaim disk space from unused images, containers, and volumes.

 - [Dock Life: Using Docker for All The Things!](https://nystudio107.com/blog/dock-life-using-docker-for-all-the-things): Embrac­ing Dock­er for All The Things gives you a more flex­i­ble, robust, and trans­portable way to use tools on your com­put­er with­out messy setup

 - [Intro Guide to Dockerfile Best Practices](https://www.docker.com/blog/intro-guide-to-dockerfile-best-practices/)